alphagov/notifications-functional-tests/README.md

 ### Running the tests against preview, staging or production

-You will need to grab an environment file in the credentials repo in `credentials/functional-tests/{env_name}`, and save it locally to a separate file e.g. `environment_staging.sh`.
+Users with the required services and templates have already been set up for each of these environments.
+The details for these are found in our credentials repo, under `credentials/functional-tests/{env_name}`.
+Decrypt one and paste it locally in a separate file e.g. `environment_staging.sh`.
 Then:

 ```
 source environment_{env_name}.sh